Fire Suppression Systems

 Other less-common types include deluge and pre-action systems.
 The former are commonly used where there's high risk of fire spreading rapidly, such as fuel loading areas and outdoor transformers.
 The system uses open sprinkler heads which allow for quick release of water over the entire area at the same time.
 Once the detection mechanism is activated, the whole area is flooded with water all at once.

 Pre-action systems are usually found in areas where high-value items are located, such as data centers, museums and libraries.
 The mechanism utilizes a combination of dry, wet and deluge systems.
-There’s a double-interlock system which requires the simultaneous activation of a sprinkler and fire detector in order for water to be released.
+There's a double-interlock system which requires the simultaneous activation of a sprinkler and fire detector in order for water to be released.
 Otherwise, the piping is filled with air, like is the case with a dry system.
+You can check this site about fire sprinkler system.

 When a fire detector goes off, the pre-action valve is opened to release water into the piping, thus effectively becoming a wet system.
 This then allows water to be dispersed throughout all sprinklers in the area at the same time.
 The concurrent activation mechanism is used to prevent accidental triggering of the system.